 Letters of intent provide a contractor with the authority to proceed prior to the award of a contract.
 Use of this type of process is considered a 'high risk' and consequently can only be used under exceptional circumstances.

-Letters of intent must be in a form approved by the Chief Solicitor and must be signed by the member of CMT responsible for the relevant service.
+Letters of intent must be in a form approved by the Council's Legal Team and must be signed by the member of CMT responsible for the relevant service.